- What transportation benefits are available in my building?

-Compared to other urban villages, Virginia Square is a bit less "urban," and a bit more "village."
+Compared to other urban villages, Virginia Square is a bit less "urban."
 It is centered on a Metro station, but the area immediately around the Metro doesn't have as much commercial development as neighboring Ballston or Clarendon.
 Still, Virginia Square does have a little bit of everything.
-It's a residential community, a 9-to-5 working center, an educational and cultural hub, and a neighborhood with some history, all at the same time.
+It's a residential community, a 9-to-5 working center, and an educational and cultural hub.

 Virginia Square is located on the Wilson Boulevard-Clarendon Boulevard corridor, which was named one of 10 "Great Streets" in the U.S. by the American Planning Association in 2008.

 Choose a subtopic under "Virginia Square" in the menu at left, or use the map below to explore car-free transportation options and Car-Free Diet Partners in Virginia Square.